 1.3 In the period since the formal designation, the Working Group has gathered information, undertaken consultation and considered which matters should be addressed by the Plan.
-This draft Neighbourhood Plan represents the conclusion of that stage of work.
+This Neighbourhood Plan represents the conclusion of that work and provides a Plan that conforms with the strategic planning policies of the current Babergh Local Plan, the requirements of the National Planning Policy Framework and, most importantly, reflects the aspirations of the local community.

 Purpose and scope of Plan